Conversion Killers: 5 UX Myths Stalling Your Revenue Engine

 Best Practices

-3. Provide a “takeaway” nugget of information, summary or point at the very bottom.
+3. Provide a high-value “takeaway” or a clear CTA at the footer.

 UX Myth #4: The Three-Click Rule